Simon-3ft/dcc-ex.github.io/docs/ex-rail/EX-RAIL-summary.rst

 Diagnostics & Control
 ---------------------

 There are some diagnostic and control commands added to the <tag> language normally used to control the Command Station over USB, WiFi or Ethernet.
 You can enter these Commands < > through both the Arduino IDE Serial Monitor and the |JMRI| Send DCC++ Command pane.
+Additional commands are listed in the REFERENCE Section.

 .. list-table::
     :widths: 30 70